ura14h/PlayOPC/README.md

 # PLAY OPC

 This application can operate Open Platform Camera (OLYMPUS AIR A01) of Olympus.
-You can try most functions of SDK 1.1 provided by Olympus with using this application.

 OLYMPUS AIR A01 is necessary to use this application.
 (It is OLYMPUS AIR A01 if this description says a camera.)